svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 var evenNumbers = new Array();
 ```

-+ Define a function called `createArray`.
++ In array.js, define a function called `createArray`.
 The function does not need to accept an argument, but should return an array of the strings `snickers`, `hundred grand`, `kitkat`, and `skittles`.

 ## Adding an Element

-Ruby has two ways to add elements to the end of the array, `push` and `<<`.
-You're probably more familiar with the latter which is also known as the shovel method.
-JavaScript doesn't have the shovel method, but like Ruby, it does feature a push method.
+To add elements to the end of the array, you can use the array method `push`.
 Take a look at the code below:

 ```javascript
 var superheroines = ["catwoman", "she-hulk", "mystique"];